Code-Institute-Submissions/how-do-you-do/README.md

 > ### 4.
 Log in into teacher account

-Once we process teacher's data and we are happy to work with him, he will be able to log into his dashboard by clicking user icon  in right top corner.
+Once we process teacher's data and we are happy to work with him, he will be able to log into his dashboard by clicking user icon  in right top corner and filling Teacher section.

 <a href="https://marcelkolarcik.github.io/how-do-you-do/en/landing.html" title="Click to see it live">